protongraph/protongraph/README.md

 + Add an **Output** node to get a result.

 Check out the **examples folder** at the root of the addon folder for pre-made templates and more explainations.

-(Note : The examples are almost inexistant at this point since many things could change in the coming weeks)
+## Licence

++ Unless stated otherwise, everything in this repository is MIT licenced.
++ The textures and 3d models found in the assets folder come from https://kenney.nl/ under a CC0 licence.